viniciuskneves/articles/prettier-eslint-typescript/README.md

   1 error and 0 warnings potentially fixable with the `--fix` option.
 ```

-It run against our JS file but not our TS file.
-In order to run against TS files you need to add `--ext .js,.ts` to the ESLint command.
-By default ESLint will only check for `.js` files.
+It runs against our JS file but not our TS file.
+To run against TS files you need to add `--ext .js,.ts` to the ESLint command.
+By default, ESLint will only check for `.js` files.

 Running `npx eslint . --ext .js,.ts`